 Diamond Alternatives on the Clarity Scale

 There is a multitude of different diamond options aside from natural, mined diamonds in today’s market, giving consumers more alternatives to consider than ever before.
-Having an understanding of the clarity grading of lab grown diamonds and diamond alternatives can be helpful in assessing various diamond options and answering the question, are lab diamonds real?
+Having an understanding of the clarity diamond grading of lab grown diamonds and diamond alternatives can be helpful in assessing various diamond options and answering the question, are lab diamonds real?

 What is the Best Diamond Clarity?

 A notable alternative to natural diamonds, especially when it comes to clarity, is a diamond alternative.
-There is a wealth of options available to you, from lab grown to Nexus Diamond alternatives.
+There is a wealth of options available to you, from lab-grown to Nexus Diamond alternatives.
 While most of these will be generally more affordable than natural diamonds, where they can really stand out is on the diamond clarity scale.
 Empowered with the knowledge of the clarity scale and how it affects diamond quality, you are poised to find the diamond of your dreams, for any of your jewelry needs!